PSV Eindhoven: Statistics and records

-PSV's 24 league championships are the second-highest in Dutch football, behind Ajax (36).
-Their ten KNVB Cup victories are the third-highest, after Ajax (20) and Feyenoord (13).
-PSV have won the most Johan Cruyff Shields so far, with thirteen.
+PSV's 26 league championships are the second-highest in Dutch football, behind Ajax (36).
+Their eleven KNVB Cup victories are the third-highest, after Ajax (20) and Feyenoord (13).
+PSV have also won the most Johan Cruyff Shields so far, with fourteen.
 The double was achieved four times, with the one in 1988 being part of the treble, a feat only achieved by six other European clubs.
 Between 1985 and 1989, and between 2005 and 2008, PSV won the Eredivisie four times in a row; the only other clubs accomplishing this (once) were Ajax and HVV Den Haag.
 In recent decades, the team has been consistently competing for the top spots in the league: in the Eredivisie all-time standings (since 1956), PSV are second behind Ajax.
 PSV have played in a European competition every year since 1974; only Barcelona (since 1959) and Anderlecht (since 1964) have a longer streak in play.

 Willy van der Kuijlen currently holds the record for the most league appearances and the most league goals.
 He played 528 matches and scored 308 goals between 1964 and 1981.
 Willy van de Kerkhof played the second-highest amount of league matches for PSV; he appeared in 418 Eredivisie fixtures.
 The third-highest in the list is Jan Heintze with 395 games.
 The second-highest goalscorer for PSV is Coen Dillen, who produced 288 goals.
 Third in the list is Piet Fransen with 210 goals.
 The record for number of goals in one season stands at 43, scored by Dillen in the 1956–57 season; this figure is also a national record.
 Another domestic record is the amount of consecutive minutes with a clean sheet.
 The number stands at 1,159 minutes, which PSV achieved in 2004 with two different goalkeepers: Heurelho Gomes and Edwin Zoetebier.
 The largest transfer fee PSV have ever received was for Ruud van Nistelrooy; Manchester United paid €30 million for the striker in 2001, closely followed by the €29 million paid by Manchester United for Memphis Depay in mid-2015.
 Mateja Kežman's move to PSV in 2000 was the most expensive incoming transfer; €11.3 million was paid to Partizan.

 In 2010, PSV made international headlines when they humiliated former European champions Feyenoord 10–0.
+As of 4 January 2019, PSV had 1,85 million followers across all social media platforms.